huang12zheng/RE0/week1/world_view.md

 Essence of people is work and why you work.
 > it is with `relationship`.

-What's relationship about would and I?
+What's relationship about world and I?
 1. Do you carry what Other people think of you?
 2. What you want to do?
 3. How to do it?